Tanya-Qader/Diabetes_Prediction/README.md

 <img width="217" alt="Screenshot 2023-04-16 at 8 30 32 PM" src="https://user-images.githubusercontent.com/115101031/232352874-e9ca8683-25a6-4334-80b7-4e36c148bae3.png">

-We initiated our maching learning with Logistic Regression, Decision Tree, KNN and Random Forest.
+We initiated our machine learning with Logistic Regression, Decision Tree, KNN and Random Forest.

 ***Logistic Regression***: Logistic regression is an example of supervised learning.
 It is used to calculate or predict the probability of a binary (yes/no) event occurring.